Prema Baraha

 Prema Baraha in Kannada / Sollividava in Tamil is a 2018 Indian romantic drama film written and directed by Arjun Sarja.
 It was produced by his wife Niveditha Arjun under his home studio of Sree Raam Films International and made simultaneously in Kannada and Tamil languages.
-The film stars Chandan Kumar and Aishwarya Arjun with different ensemble casts for the two versions.
+The film stars Chandan Kumar and Aishwarya Arjun (in her Kannada debut) with different ensemble casts for the two versions.
 Jassie Gift composed the soundtrack and score.
 H. C. Venugopal was the director of photography and Kay Kay edited the film.
 The two versions of the film were released worldwide on 9 February 2018.
 It had a grand opening and became a commercial success at the box office of Karnataka, but had a decent run in Tamil.

 Plot

 Sanjay (Chandan Kumar) and Madhu (Aishwarya Arjun) are two journalists from rival news organizations who do not have the best equation.
 However, when the two of them are forced to work together while covering the Kargil War, a bond is forged between them.